 Another portrait made it to the top of our list.

-The portrait of doctor Paul Gachet, who took care of the artist in the final years of his life, was sold to a private collector for the record price of $75 million in 1990 at Christie’s in New York.
+The portrait of doctor Paul Gachet, who took care of the artist in the final years of his life, was sold to a private collector for the record price of $75 million in 1990 at Christie's in New York thus making it the most expensive van Gogh painting ever sold.
 The artwork depicts Dr. Gachet sitting at a table with his head bowed while leaning on his arm.
 We can also notice a foxglove on the table, a herb that was used at the time to make medicine for certain heart problems.

 Van Gogh made two different versions of the painting, and the second piece can be seen at Musée d'Orsay in Paris.